amykapernick/blog/posts/2017/setting-up-local-dev-and-deployment-pipelines.md

 ---
 title: Setting up Local Dev and Deployment Pipelines
 date: 2017-09-04
-description: Since I discovered git, everything I do gets recorded on GitHub (it’s one of the most amazing things I’ve learnt in web).
-I’ve also started using XAMPP so that I can develop on my local machine.
+description: Since I discovered git, everything I do gets recorded on GitHub (it's one of the most amazing things I've learnt in web).
+I've also started using XAMPP so that I can develop on my local machine.
 But while copying files from my local development onto my server I thought surely there must be an easier way to do this.
 categories: [WordPress, Automation, Process, 'Continuous Deployment']
 featured:
   src: feature/2e2caf5740aabb6fe6334d2aef4cab7acd28b408_rawpixel-com-579231-unsplash.jpg
 ---

-Since I discovered git, everything I do gets recorded on GitHub (it’s one of the most amazing things I’ve learnt in web).
-I’ve also started using XAMPP so that I can develop on my local machine.
+Since I discovered git, everything I do gets recorded on GitHub (it's one of the most amazing things I've learnt in web).
+I've also started using XAMPP so that I can develop on my local machine.
 But while copying files from my local development onto my server I thought surely there must be an easier way to do this.
-Unfortunately there didn’t seem to be a lot of information about setting this up with FTP so I’m documenting it to make it easier for the next person.
+Unfortunately there didn't seem to be a lot of information about setting this up with FTP so I'm documenting it to make it easier for the next person.

 These instructions are specific to a WordPress build and using cPanel but can be adjusted to different situations.

-To set this up you’ll need a few things:
+To set this up you'll need a few things:

 - Install [XAMPP](https://www.apachefriends.org/index.html) (or [MAMP](https://www.mamp.info/en/) on a Mac) for local development
 - [Github](https://github.com/) Account (can also use GitLab or Bitbucket)